chainflip-io/chainflip-backend/PRACTICES.md

 # Code Reviews

-The principles above are primarily to be applied by those submittnig PRs.
+The principles above are primarily to be applied by those submitting PRs.
 However, there are some principles that apply more specifically to when one is conducting a review of someone else's work.

 Improving the speed and effectiveness of code reviews directly improves the speed and effectiveness of the team.